Tunnel

 The yerd tunnel commands publish a local site to the public internet through Cloudflare Tunnel (cloudflared).
 The connection is outbound-only - no inbound ports, no sudo.
 The Sharing Sites guide covers the model and the two tiers (quick tunnels and named tunnels); this page is the command reference.

-cloudflared is downloaded on demand
+cloudflared is detected on PATH, or downloaded on demand

 Commands